Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 - For disc brake equipped bikes continue on to the next step.

-- Open the CLIX front wheel quick release lever, then squeeze the cup and quick release lever together using the same motion used when operating a syringe (Fig. 14b) while removing the wheel (Fig. 21).
+- Open the CLIX front wheel quick release lever, then squeeze the cup and quick release lever together using the same motion used when operating a syringe (Fig. 28.b page 28) while removing the wheel (Fig. 35).

-- With the heel of your hand, press and hold down the quick release in the open position (Fig. 12).
+- With your thumb, press and hold the knurled lever inward.
+This opens the quick release clamp.
+(Fig. 36).

-- While holding the quick release down with one hand, grasp the handlebars with the other and turn them away from you (Fig. 22).
+- While holding the quick release open with one hand, grasp the handlebars with the other and turn them away from you (Fig. 37).

 |DO NOT attempt to perform any adjustments while riding your bike.|